 - 18. All handlers at A and Title Shows must be in possession of a valid handlers permit which they must present to the DC in order to participate in the Show. - 19.
 Handlers will be neatly dressed.
 They may wear any costume normally worn in their country of origin.
 Handlers will not wear clothes carrying any form of advertising which discloses the connection of the horse they are handling. - 20.
 The judge(s) may request that the ringmaster order unruly horses to be withdrawn. - 21.
 The judge(s) may request that the ringmaster ask a handler to open a horse's mouth or pick up its feet for inspection. - 22.
 Exhibits are to be judged standing, walking and trotting.
-Handlers who do not comply with the ring master's instructions regarding the above may be given a Yellow/Red card by the ring master.

-- 23. a) Horses will appear in the collecting ring no less than 10 minutes before the start of the class. - b) Exhibits that appear late (missing the walk around the ring) will be excluded from the class. - 24.
-Stallions and colts aged three years and over must be shown wearing bridles and bits that are both secure and comfortable for the horse.
-All bridles without bits are equally to be both secure and comfortable for the horse. - 25. a) Any horse becoming loose in the collecting ring is subject to a penalty (of a fine not exceeding 100 €) at the discretion of the DC. - b) Any horse becoming loose in the show ring will immediately continue to be shown and is subject to a penalty (of a fine not exceeding 100€) at the discretion of the DC.
+Handlers who do not comply with the ring master's instructions regarding the above may be given a Yellow/Red card by the ring master. - 23. a) Horses will appear in the collecting ring no less than 10 minutes before the start of the class.b) Exhibits that appear late (missing the walk around the ring) will be excluded from the class. - 24.
+Stallions and colts aged three years and over may be shown wearing bridles and bits that are both secure and comfortable for the horse.
+All bridles without bits are equally to be both secure and comfortable for the horse.
+Any horse that is not under control will be removed from the show ring and disqualified. - 25. a) Any horse becoming loose in the collecting ring is subject to a penalty (of a fine not exceeding 100 €) at the discretion of the DC. b) Any horse becoming loose in the show ring will immediately continue to be shown and is subject b) Any horse becoming loose in the show ring will immediately continue to be shown and is subject to a penalty (of a fine not exceeding 100€) at the discretion of the DC.
 Should the horse become loose a second time it will be disqualified.

-26. spare.
+26. spare